logie17/calculator/README.md

 ## Calculator

-This is a port of the Python implementation outlined in Ruslan's Blog [Let's Build A Simple Interpreter](http://ruslanspivak.com/lsbasi-part1/).
+This is a Go port of the Python implementation outlined in Ruslan's Blog [Let's Build A Simple Interpreter](http://ruslanspivak.com/lsbasi-part1/).

 ### Usage